What is the software development life cycle?

 The v-shaped model is primarily used in the medical device industry.
 Although there are various versions of the v-shaped model, the original version is said to have involved:

 - System testing

-- Acceptance testing
+- User acceptance testing (UAT)

-The iterative model is a circular development model based on the concept of incremental development, which means that development initially focuses on an initial simplified version (MVP feature sets) and then progressively becomes more complex as the feature sets expand until the entire product is developed.
-This process is called iterative incremental development because it is said to be completed through repeated cycles (iterative) of small portions (incremental) and includes the following steps:
+The iterative SDLC model is a circular development model based on the concept of incremental development, which means that development initially focuses on an initial simplified version (MVP feature sets) and then progressively becomes more complex as the feature sets expand until the entire product is developed – requiring little initial planning in the early stages.

 - Initial planning

 - Analysis and design